Mangara/pythagorean-quadruples/proof.md

 To be a little more precise, we define the <i>class</i> $[(a, b, c, d)]$ of a Pythagorean quadruple $(a, b, c, d)$ to be all those Pythagorean quadruples that can be derived from it by: (1) switching the sign of any of the four terms, (2) exchanging any of the first three terms, and (3) multiplying or dividing each term by the same number.
 So both $(-8, 4, -1, 9)$ and $(32, 4, -16, 36)$ are members of the class $[(4, 8, 1, 9)]$.

-Our enumeration algorithm will enumerate one <i>representative</i> Pythagorean quadruple from each class.
+Our enumeration algorithm will generate one <i>representative</i> Pythagorean quadruple from each class.
 If the others are needed, they can be generated easily from these representatives by applying the three operations.

 ## Transformation